dimecoin/dge/README.md

 **Runtimes**

-Please see runtimes directory for 3rd part licenses for DJGPP and OpenWatcom (DOS32/A).
+Please see runtimes directory for 3rd party licenses for DJGPP and OpenWatcom (DOS32/A).

 **DOSEngine license :**

 * MIT License (see license file)
 * We ask that you include "Made with DGEngine" in splash screen or credits, but this is 100% optional and NOT required.